zeroluck/docs/sources/admin-guide/getting-started/index.md

 Edition](../deployment/index.md) before making the leap to Enterprise Edition.

-The Gluu Server Cluster is divided into two packages identified as "master" and "consumer".
+The Gluu Server Enterprise Edition is divided into two packages identified as "master" and "consumer".
 The "master" package is offered for free, and the "consumer" package requires a commercial license.
 Learn more in our [EE docs](http://gluu.org/docs-cluster).